Amazon expands its perishable delivery service, putting pressure on traditional grocers

 Amazon said that if an order doesn’t meet the minimum, members can still choose same-day delivery for a $2.99 fee.
 For customers without a Prime membership, the service is available with a $12.99 fee, regardless of order size.

-In the past, Prime subscribers’ grocery orders were fulfilled through Amazon Fresh or Whole Foods.
+In the past, Prime subscribers’ grocery orders were fulfilled through Amazon Fresh or Whole Foods Market.

 “We’re continuously innovating to make grocery shopping simpler, faster, and more affordable for our customers, especially Prime members,” said Doug Herrington, CEO of Worldwide Amazon Stores, in a statement.
 “By introducing fresh groceries into our Same-Day Delivery service, we’re creating a quick and easy experience for customers. ”